BenMusak/564-Automated-Robotic-Vision-Light-Configuration/README.md

 # How to run
  - Create a custom python environment that includes all the necesary dependencies.
  - Link the python environment to the project.
+ - Open Robodk and import an UR5e from the library.
  - Run the "runserver.py" file.

 # Rules